In Memoriam: Country Music’s Fallen Greats of 2018

-Before we get too far into 2019, let take time to remember the country music great we lost along the way in 2018, from bona fide legends like Roy Clark, to those taken tragically too soon like Daryle Singletary, Red Dirt’s Brandon Jenkins, to George Strait drummer Mike Kennedy.
-Along with the big names are songwriters and side players who importance in the music can’t be overstated, or overshadowed.
+Before we get too far into 2019, let us take time to remember the country music great we lost along the way in 2018, from bona fide legends like Roy Clark, to those taken tragically too soon like Daryle Singletary, Red Dirt’s Brandon Jenkins, to George Strait drummer Mike Kennedy.
+Along with the big names are songwriters and side players whose importance in the music can’t be overstated, or overshadowed.

 Rick Hall – January 2nd